How to buy

 What terms and conditions have suppliers agreed to in order to be an approved supplier on the scheme?

-All suppliers have agreed to a set of ICT Services Scheme rules DOCX, 54.12 KB
+All suppliers have agreed to a set of ICT Services Scheme Rules DOCX, 82.42 KB

-No. Part 1: Head Agreement of Procure IT v3.2 is not applicable to the ICT Services Scheme because the scheme is not a panel arrangement.
+No. The head agreement of Procure IT v3.2 is not applicable to the ICT Services Scheme because the scheme is not a panel arrangement.

-No. Item 7 of the General Order Form should be left blank because it only applies to panel arrangements with a head agreement.
+No. Item 7 should be left blank because it only applies to panel arrangements with a head agreement.

-Item 11 of the General Order Form has been revised to allow you to specify that the customer contract (the order) is placed under the ICT Services Scheme.
+Item 11 of the general order form allows you to specify that the customer contract (the order) is placed under the ICT Services Scheme.

-If I intend to place multiple orders with a supplier on the Advanced Registered Supplier List, does Procure IT v3.2 Part 2: Customer Contract need to be executed for each order, even if the multiple orders are with the same supplier?
+If I intend to place multiple orders with a supplier on the advanced registered supplier list, does the Procure IT v3.2 customer contract need to be executed for each order?

 What are the arrangements for acquiring hardware?